chrisgoringe/cg-controller/README.md

 At first, the Controller will be empty.
 To add nodes to it, right-click on the node and in the Controller Panel menu select "Include this node".

+The button next to the Controller toggle is the refresh.
+Not all changes in the workflow are automatically picked up by the controller, so sometimes after you make a change you will need to click this.

 ![menu](images/menu.png)

 When you include a node, it appears on the Controller panel, and it also gains a coloured dot in the top-right hand corner,